 - Universities of applied sciences

 Universities mainly impart theoretical knowledge.
 The course is very academically oriented and there are many different subject groups.
 But many universities specialise in a specific subject area.
 These are called technical universities (Technische Universität, TU) or colleges of education (Pädagogische Hochschule, PH).
 At a university, you can also study for a doctorate (doctoral degree).
 This is not possible in most Universities of Applied Sciences.
 You can find more information on the degrees at universities and other types of higher education institutions here.

 In the 2016/17 winter semester, 2.8 million students were enrolled at 426 officially recognised universities in Germany.
 Of these, 1.8 million were studying at the 106 universities and 956,928 at the 246 Universities of Applied Sciences.
 Overall, there were 357,835 international students.

 Universities of applied sciences

 Universities of Applied Sciences (Fachhochschulen and Hochschulen für angewandte Wissenschaften) offer practice-oriented academic courses.
 The focus is more on professional application than theory, and the training is adapted to the requirements of professional life.
 As at universities, the first degree is the bachelor's, and the second is the master's.
 The range of subjects comprises fields such as technology, economics, social work or medicine.
 During the practical phases, which form part of the course of study and can last one or more semesters depending on the degree programme, the focus is on work placements and longer project phases at companies in Germany and abroad.

 Colleges of art, film and music

-Most students in Germany are enrolled at public universities.
-Only around 5.5 percent attend a private university.
-This is because private universities often charge high tuition fees.
-The quality of instruction at both types of universities is comparably good.
+The majority of students in Germany are enrolled in state universities.
+Only around 5.5 per cent attend a private university.
+This is also due to the fact that you sometimes have to pay high tuition fees at private colleges and universities.
+The quality of teaching is similar at both types of university.